masasam/dotfiles/README.md

 	git-crypt add-gpg-user YOUR_GNUPG_ID

 It is encrypted except in your laptop or desktop after you commit rclone.conf.

+	git-crypt unlock

+This command can decrypt an encrypted git repository.

 #### Criteria of things managed by backup directory